 The scope for a variable is its function clause.
 Variables bound in a branch of an if, case, or receive expression must be bound in all branches to have a value outside the expression.
 Otherwise they are regarded as 'unsafe' outside the expression.

-For the try expression introduced in Erlang 5.4/OTP R10B, variable scoping is limited so that variables bound in the expression are always 'unsafe' outside the expression.
-This is to be improved.
+For the try expression variable scoping is limited so that variables bound in the expression are always 'unsafe' outside the expression.

 5.8.4 Patterns

 A pattern has the same structure as a term but can contain unbound variables.